-System Rescue CD is a Linux-based live system that is designed to provide a variety of tools for repairing and recovering computer systems.
-It is commonly used to troubleshoot and repair computer systems that are experiencing problems with their operating system, file system, or hardware components.
+System Rescue (formerly known as System Rescue CD) is a Linux based live system toolkit that is designed to provide a variety of tools for repairing and recovering computers.
+It is primarily used to troubleshoot and repair an unbootable or otherwise damaged computer systems after a system crash.
+Helping you fix computers that are experiencing problems with their operating system, filesystem, or hardware components.

 Distribution Home Page: Project Home Page

 Developer: François Dupoux

 Release Date: The first release of SystemRescueCD was version 0.1.0, and it occurred in April 2003